Obesity: What should you know

 • Weight gained during pregnancy may eventually lead to obesity for some women

-• Polycystic ovarian syndrome is caused by the imbalance of female reproductive hormones
+• Polycystic ovarian syndrome is caused by an imbalance of female reproductive hormones

-• Cushing syndrome due to high levels of cortisol (stress hormone) in your system
+• Cushing syndrome is caused by high levels of cortisol (a stress hormone) in your system

 • Hypothyroidism is the lack of thyroid hormones produced by the thyroid gland